 What are the employment outcomes?

-Ninety-eight percent of all graduates received an offer of employment within three months of graduation with a median base salary of $110,000.
-See our Careers page for more details on student outcomes.
+Since the program's inception in 2012, over ninety percent of all graduates received an offer of employment within three months of graduation.
+Graduates in 2017 earned a median base salary of $110,000 (median Bay Area base salary $115,000).
+See our Careers page for more details on career outcomes.

 Program Admission: Requirements and Timetables

 Applicants must have high grades in prior coursework in probability and statistics, linear algebra, and computer programming (for example, Python, Java, C++, MATLAB, etc.).
 Applicants must hold a bachelor’s degree.
 Typically, though not always, our applicants majored in mathematics, engineering, economics, statistics, or computer science.